-Windows 10 Anniversary Update has added new technology to increase protection on Windows 10 against malware, including ransomware-related threats.
+Windows has added new technology to increase protection against malware, including ransomware-related threats.
 Microsoft has made it so that it is extremely difficult for certain exploits to work when using Microsoft Edge, and enhanced URL reputation to better notify you about potentially unsafe websites.
 We increased the ability to block email attacks from ever reaching our consumer and commercial productivity suite customers.
 Microsoft has released Windows Defender ATP to make it easier for companies to investigate and respond to ransomware attacks, and more!

-For protection against attackers causing ransomware, Windows 10 v1607 and later has some significant improvements for your computer.
+For protection against attackers causing ransomware, Windows 11/10 has some significant improvements for your computer.
 So you need to do the following things first to stay protected:

-- Update to Anniversary edition and switch to default settings.
+- Update to the latest Windows 11/10 version and switch to default settings.

 - Keep your operating system and installed software updated with the latest versions.